Overview

 In the Insights view, Insights flips the purpose of this view from simply comparing fixed groups to automatically surfacing the “top” or “bottom” performers in a single metric.

-To determine Rev Sure recommendations, click on the recommendations button on the top right next to the snapshot icon.
+To determine Rev Sure recommendations, click the “Recommendations” button located on the top right, next to the snapshot icon.

 You can choose any metric to define these conditions.
 There are two types of conditions.

-1. Metrics — Use conditions like <Metric Name> is greater than/less than/ equal to a value 'x'
+Metrics — Use conditions like Metric Name is greater than/less than/ equal to a value 'x'.

-2. Trends — Use conditions like <Metric Name> <cumulative/relative growth> <weekly/monthly/quarterly> greater than/less than/ equal to a percentage value 'x' for previous 'n' <weeks/months/quarters>
+Trends — Use conditions like Metric Name, cumulative/relative growth, weekly/monthly/quarterly, greater than/less than/ equal to a percentage value 'x' for previous 'n' weeks/months/quarters.

 For each rule, you can set multiple conditions (even a combination of metrics and trends).
 You can also select if both (Meeting all the conditions) or either (Meeting any of the conditions) of the conditions need to be satisfied.